caseif/SkyMM-NX/README.md

-# SkyrimNXModManager
+# SkyMM-NX

-SkyrimNXModManager (SNMM) is a simple mod manager that runs on your Switch and provides an easy way to toggle mods on and off.
+SkyMM-NX is a simple mod manager that runs on your Switch and provides an easy way to toggle mods on and off.

-SNMM will attempt to discover all mods present in Skyrim's ROMFS on the SD card and present them through its interface.
+SkyMM will attempt to discover all mods present in Skyrim's ROMFS on the SD card and present them through its interface.
 When a mod is toggled on or off, the INI and `Plugins` files will be modified accordingly.

-Currently, SNMM requires that all mods follow a standard naming scheme:
+Currently, the program requires that all mods follow a standard naming scheme:

 - BSA files with a suffix must use a hyphen with one space on either side between the base name and the suffix
   - Example: `Static Mesh Improvement Mod - Textures.bsa`